hanice/TGD_Public/PancreasUCSF/00-Summary/01-Summary.md

 ![](BetaCells_AdultIslet-vs-FetusPancreas-Markers-Volcano_6Samples.png)

 Adult islets vs fetus pancreas.
 The majority of differential peaks are down regulated, which suggested adult islets are less accessible compared to fetus.
+More more significant hits than adult pancreas vs fetus pancreas.

 Check this [table](BetaCells_DiffPeaks_AdultIslet-vs-FetusPancreas_FDR0.05Log2FC1_6Samples.txt) for the significant peaks.